This review may contain spoilers. I can handle the truth.

 This review may contain spoilers.

-this movie is going to end sooooo many relationships including the couple that was sitting right beside me. “i don’t know that he deserved that,” he said as the credits rolled, followed up by a very heated “that’s rich coming from you of all people.” the conviction and rage in her voice and the brief moment of shocked silence held between the two before they shuffled out carried with it so much history i did not care to witness so congrats to ari aster on unlocking the true power of cinema i guess. anyway pretty fun movie, very normal time, feeling at ease and such.
+This movie is going to end sooooo many relationships including the couple that was sitting right beside me.
+“I don’t know that he deserved that,” he said as the credits rolled, followed up by a very heated “That’s rich coming from you of all people.”
+The conviction and rage in her voice and the brief moment of shocked silence held between the two before they shuffled out carried with it so much history I did not care to witness so congrats to Ari Aster on unlocking the true power of cinema I guess.
+Anyway, pretty fun movie, a very normal time, feeling at ease and such.

-when i wrote about Hereditary i was shocked to see that not many people acknowledged how brutally, cruelly farcical that movie is in construction so i feel oddly vindicated by this movie which applies the same gleeful, stylish meat grinder (here though, for the anguish, isolation and gender imbalances of gaslighting) and ups the sardonic humor and disorienting absurdity.
-Wicker Man is obviously the folk horror point of reference but the final moments here also carried hints of Witchfinder General for me, only with that ending's transition to beastly, corporeal horror (complete with the echoing screams) now carrying with it a bizarre but earned sensation of relief and catharsis about ~cutting toxic people out of your life~. (hashtag scandanavian floral murder cult self care?) the big climax of this would make nbc's Hannibal proud in all its emotional self-actualization through frenzied, gorgeously violent extremity.
+When I wrote about Hereditary I was shocked to see that not many people acknowledged how brutally, cruelly farcical that movie is in construction so I feel oddly vindicated by this movie which applies the same gleeful, stylish meat grinder (here though, for the anguish, isolation and gender imbalances of gaslighting) and ups the sardonic humor and disorienting absurdity.
+Wicker Man is obviously the folk horror point of reference but the final moments here also carried hints of Witchfinder General for me, only with that ending's transition to beastly, disturbing, fiery horror (complete with the echoing screams) now carrying with it a bizarre but troublingly earned sensation of relief and catharsis about ~cutting toxic people out of your life~.
+(Hashtag Scandinavian floral murder cult self-care?)
+The big climax of this would make NBC's Hannibal proud in all its emotional self-actualization through frenzied, gorgeously violent extremity.